ptlnik13/payroll-app/README.md

 It provides Global state management system.

 ### 1. Initial state.
-In Initial state, redux fetches the initial data from `src/data-files/employee-data.js`.
+In Initial state, redux-thunk fetches the initial data from `src/data-files/employee-data.json`, by Axios.

-And renders the initial stage.
+which stores into Redux and renders the initial stage.

 ### 2. Detail Employee.
 In Detail an Employee section, user can click on `Details / Edit` button from employee table,